thedatasnok/webshop/docs/DESIGN.md

 As noted above, borders should generally not be rounded.
 Some exceptions may be made, but it should be considered carefully.

+As an afterthought we've found minimal rounding to be acceptable, and has since become the standard for the project.
+The sizing scale is defined by TailwindCSS, where we use the `rounded-sm` class for most elements.

 ## Shadows